Nathaniel Bacon (Virginia politician): Career

 By 1653, Bacon had moved to Virginia Colony.
 He settled in Isle of Wight County and later moved to York County.
 In March 1656, Bacon represented York County in the Virginia House of Burgesses.
 By December 1656, Bacon was appointed as a member of the Virginia Governor's Council, where he served for three years.
 After serving as a Burgess in 1659, Bacon was re-appointed to the Governor's Council where he served as an influential member for over thirty years, from August 1660 to his death in 1692.
 During his time as a member of the Governor's Council, Bacon also served as auditor of the royal revenue for the colony from 1675 until 1688.

-As President of the Governor's Council, Bacon served as the acting Governor of Virginia in the summer of 1684 (during the absence of Governor Francis Howard, 5th Baron Howard of Effingham), summer of 1867 (during the absence of Howard), and from 1688 to 1690 (after Howard's departure and before the arrival of Francis Nicholson).
+As President of the Governor's Council, Bacon served as the acting Governor of Virginia in the summer of 1684 (during the absence of Governor Francis Howard, 5th Baron Howard of Effingham), the summer of 1687 (during the absence of Howard), and from 1688 to 1690 (after Howard's departure and before the arrival of Francis Nicholson).

-Because of his political career and multiple marriages, Bacon amassed significant land holdings during his adult life, including his "King’s Creek" plantation which had 1,200 acres of land, over 1,775 acres in Isle of Wight and Nansemond Counties, over 300 acres in New Kent County, 3 acres on Jamestown Island, and a property in Yorktown.
+Because of his political career and multiple marriages, Bacon amassed significant land holdings during his adult life, including his Kings Creek Plantation which had 1,200 acres of land, over 1,775 acres in Isle of Wight and Nansemond Counties, over 300 acres in New Kent County, 3 acres on Jamestown Island, and a property in Yorktown.